murkl/arch-os/CONTRIBUTING.md

 ## Commits

-Write them in the imperative — "Add", "Fix", "Refactor" — and keep one logical change to a commit.
+Write them in the imperative ("Add", "Fix", "Refactor") and keep one logical change to a commit.
 They are squashed into `dev`, so the pull request title is what ends up in the history.